-- weights (bool or str, optional (default: binary edges)) Whether edge weights should be considered; if None or False then use binary edges; if True, uses the 'weight' edge attribute, otherwise uses any valid edge attribute required. - method (str; optional (default: 'continuous')) Method used to compute the weighted clustering, either 'barrat' [Barrat2004]/[Clemente2018], 'continuous', or 'onnela' [Onnela2005]. - combine_weights (str; optional (default: 'mean')) How to combine the weights of reciprocal edges if the graph is directed but directed is set to False.
-It can be: - "sum": the sum of the edge attribute values will be used for the new edge. - "mean": the mean of the edge attribute values will be used for the new edge. - "min": the minimum of the edge attribute values will be used for the new edge. - "max": the maximum of the edge attribute values will be used for the new edge.
+- weights (bool or str, optional (default: binary edges)) Whether edge weights should be considered; if None or False then use binary edges; if True, uses the 'weight' edge attribute, otherwise uses any valid edge attribute required. - method (str; optional (default: 'continuous')) Method used to compute the weighted clustering, either 'barrat' [Barrat2004]/[Clemente2018], 'continuous', or 'onnela' [Onnela2005]. - mode (str, optional (default: "total")) Type of clustering to use for directed graphs, among "total", "fan-in", "fan-out", "middleman", and "cycle" [Fagiolo2007]. - combine_weights (str, optional (default: 'mean')) How to combine the weights of reciprocal edges if the graph is directed but directed is set to False.
+It can be: - "min": the minimum of the edge attribute values will be used for the new edge. - "max": the maximum of the edge attribute values will be used for the new edge. - "mean": the mean of the edge attribute values will be used for the new edge. - "sum": equivalent to mean due to weight normalization.